hasinimarella/Representation-of-a-Real-World-Problem-as-a-Markov-Decision-Process/README.md

 ## Aim

-Write your aim here.

-Example:

-> To identify a real-world sequential decision-making problem and represent it formally as a Markov Decision Process by defining its states, actions, rewards, transitions, and Python representation.
+To identify a real-world sequential decision-making problem and represent it formally as a Markov Decision Process by defining its states, actions, rewards, transitions, and Python representation.

 ---

 ## Problem Statement
+Smart thermostats must decide when to heat, cool, or stay idle in order to keep a room at a comfortable temperature while minimizing energy usage.
+Since the room's next temperature depends only on its current temperature and the action taken (not on the full history), this problem can be modeled as a Markov Decision Process.
+The goal is to define the states, actions, transition probabilities, and rewards for this system so that an optimal climate-control policy can eventually be learned.
 ### Problem Description

-Write your answer here.

-Describe the real-world application that you selected.
+A smart thermostat must decide, at each time step, whether to heat, cool, or stay idle in order to keep a room's temperature within a comfortable range while minimizing energy use.
+Since the next temperature depends only on the current temperature and the action taken (not on past history), this decision-making problem can be formally modeled as a Markov Decision Process.

 ---